ynput/ayon-documentation/website/docs/manager_ftrack_actions.md

 * Entity types: Typed Context, Task
 * User roles: Pypeclub, Administrator

-Action deletes Entities and Asset Versions from Ftrack and Avalon database.
+Action deletes Entities and Asset Versions from Ftrack and AYON database.

-You should use this action if you need to delete Entities or Asset Versions otherwise deletion will not take effect in Avalon database.
+You should use this action if you need to delete Entities or Asset Versions otherwise deletion will not take effect in AYON server.
 Currently the action allows to only delete one entity at the time.
 Entity also must not have any children.

 ---
 <div class="row markdown">